mesolitica/malaysian-dataset/README.md

 1. For news, articles and subtitles, we use crawler, you can get the code from here, [Malaya/crawler](https://github.com/huseinzol05/Malaya/tree/master/crawl)
 2. For Bahasa, mostly we use Google Translator, you can get the code from here, [Malaya/translator](https://github.com/huseinzol05/Malaya/tree/master/translator)
 3. Using social media, I catch most of live data from Twitter, Facebook and Instagram using crawlers, So I just search using Elasticsearch query.
-4. For speech, we recorded using wired microphone attached to Macbook Air.
+4. For speech, we recorded using wired microphone attached to Macbook Air while read some random texts from bahasa wikipedia.
 5. We pay some linguists.

 ## Table of contents